asmuth-archive/sinatra-static/README.md

 Sinatra::Export.new(App).build!
 ```

-### Advanced Assets Management
+### Assets management and more

 If you wish to generate your assets (CSS, JS, images) with an assets packaging system,
-you may use [Sinatra-AssetPack](https://github.com/rstacruz/sinatra-assetpack) and build
+you may use [Sinatra-AssetPack](https://github.com/hooktstudios/sinatra-assetpack) and build
 your assets in the same target directory with `rake assetpack:build` task.

+You may also have a look at [sinatra-static-bp](https://github.com/hooktstudios/sinatra-static-bp)
+boilerplate to setup a simple exportable Sinatra app, using both gems.